 If, after checking the information, everything looks accurate, you should keep this form with your other tax documents in the event you face any other inquiries in the future.

-- You took a total distribution (meaning you completely emptied your HSA) in 2019 and made zero contributions to the account.
+You took a total distribution (meaning you completely emptied your HSA) in the year and made zero contributions to the account.
 If this was the case, your trustee or administrator is not required to send you a Form 5498.

-- Your spouse was the owner of an HSA and passed away in 2019.
+Your spouse was the owner of an HSA and passed away in the previous year.
 If this occurred, you are the new owner of the HSA and will receive a Form 5498 from the HSA trustee or administrator.
 Something to note: if you are the designated beneficiary of an HSA but are not the deceased owner’s spouse, then the account ceases to become an HSA and you won’t receive a Form 5498.

 Form 5498 is referred to as a tax form but it’s simply for your information and isn’t needed for you to file your taxes.
 However, it is important that it displays accurate information, for if it doesn’t, it could affect your tax liabilities.
 If you have any questions after receiving your Form 5498, reach out to your trustee or administrator or a tax accountant.